 Test Microorganisms

 For the evaluation of potential anti-tubercular activity, a panel of microorganisms was selected, including Mycobacterium smegmatis as a model organism for Mycobacterium tuberculosis.
 Additionally, Escherichia coli and Staphylococcus aureus were included to assess the general antibacterial spectrum of the tested compounds.
-These well-characterized cultures were kindly provided by Prof. Mukanganyama from the Biochemistry Unit at the University of Zimbabwe, with further contributions from the dedicated Lab Technicians within the Department of Pharmacy and Pharmaceutical Sciences.
+These well-characterized cultures were kindly provided by Prof. Mukanganyama from the Biochemistry Unit at the University of Zimbabwe, with further contributions from the lab technicians within the Department of Pharmacy and Pharmaceutical Sciences.
 To ensure the reliability of subsequent experiments, the purity and identity of each culture were rigorously confirmed through established microbiological techniques, namely Gram staining and a suite of biochemical identification tests.

 Plant collection and preparation